scottperham/cli-dotnet/README.md

 This would accept `mycommand -s valNoSpaces` or `mycommand -s "val with spaces"`

-Although Values must appear before Options in the executed command, the parameters can appear in any order.
+Parameters can appear in any order.
 The only caveat is that the _values_ must appear in the order they will be used.

 For example: